Struggling to feel productive? Check out our top 10 tips and tricks on how to improve your productivity levels.

 During COVID-19 and the rise of remote working, the lines between home life and work/study became significantly more blurred.
 Even as people return to the office or places of study, a potentially unhealthy need to be constantly productive and to ‘go the extra mile’, has become something of its own epidemic.

 But isn’t productivity a good thing?
 In times of high stress – like a pandemic – toxic productivity and the need to constantly be seen as busy only masks stress and anxiety.
 This can eventually lead to burnout.
-The University of Manchester discusses workplace stress and its adverse effects on productivity in their course: Workplace Wellbeing: Stress and Productivity at Work.

 How to be more productive at work